rubenvanstaden/spira/docs/_build/html/_static/_3_advanced.rst

             ports += self.get_io_ports()
             return ports

-The figure below shows the output of the yTron PCell is the class was constructed as a :py:class:`spira.PCell` layout.
+The figure below shows the output of the yTron PCell if the class was constructed inheriting from :py:class:`spira.PCell`.
 The metal layers are separated and the connection ports are still visible.

 .. image:: _figures/_adv_0_ytron_pcell.png
     :align: center

-This figure is the final result when create a :py:class:`spira.Circuit` class rather than a PCell class.
+The following figure is the final result when inheriting from :py:class:`spira.Circuit` rather than :py:class:`spira.PCell`.
 The contacting metal layers are merged and the redundant ports are filtered.

 .. image:: _figures/_adv_0_ytron_circuit.png
     :align: center

-From the code above that generates this yTron circuit, we can see that three routes are defined.
+From the code above we can see that three routes are defined.
 The first, connects the left arm with the first port using a basic manhattan structure.
 The second and third, connects the right arm to the second port and the source arm to the third port, but uses a ``sine`` path type to generate the routing polygons.